TRACE: AI-Assisted Assessment of Collaborative Projects in Computer Science Education: System Implementation and Analysis

-However, we are facing particular challenges if we entirely rely on the system to grade.
-Essential activities, such as design ideation, presentation preparation, and team facilitation, were more strenuous to quantify objectively.
-Additionally, students who failed to use GitHub or issue trackers consistently had fewer contributions.
-Moreover, students with weaker English skills or non-native grammar patterns risked lower documentation scores.
-Ongoing calibration is needed to avoid bias.
+Despite these benefits, several limitations remain.
+Certain contributions, such as design ideation, presentation preparation, and team facilitation, are difficult to quantify automatically.
+Students who used GitHub or issue trackers inconsistently may have had contributions that were underrepresented in the collected data.
+In addition, students with weaker English proficiency or non-native grammar patterns may receive lower documentation scores.
+These factors highlight the need for ongoing calibration and instructor oversight to reduce potential bias.